matrix-org/synapse/docs/MSC1711_certificates_FAQ.md

-If you would like to specify your own list of trusted Certificate Authorities, you can do so with the following option. **Note that this list will replace any certificates provided by your operating environment:**
+If you would like to specify your own list of trusted Certificate Authorities, you can do so with the following option. **Note that this list will replace any certificates provided by your operating environment.**

 ```
 tls.federation_custom_ca_list: